pe-st/garmin-connect-export/README.md

 Examples:
 `python gcexport.py --count all` will download all of your data to a dated directory.

-`python gcexport.py -d ~/MyActivities -c 3  -u  --username user --password ********` will download last three (new) activities into ~/MyActivities directory.
+`python gcexport.py -d ~/MyActivities -c 3 -f original -u --username bobbyjoe --password bestpasswordever1` will download your three most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist).
+Using the `--username` and `--password` flags are not recommended because your password will be stored in your command line history.
+Instead, omit them to be prompted (and note that nothing will be displayed when you type your password).

 Alternatively, you may run it with `./gcexport.py` if you set the file as executable (i.e., `chmod u+x gcexport.py`).

 Of course, you must have Python installed to run this.
 Most Mac and Linux users should already have it.
-Also, you should have some basic command line experience.
+Also, as stated above, you should have some basic command line experience.

 Data
 ----